TSS Wandra (1907)

 Wandra was a wooden twin screw steamer built in 1907, for Allen Taylor & Company, by Denis Sullivan at Coopernook, New South Wales.
 Her hull was towed to Sydney for her engines to be fitted by Begg and Greig.

 Fate

-She was wrecked whilst carrying timber to Sydney from Moruya Heads and was lost approximately 500 yd off the Drum and Drumsticks, Jervis Bay, New South Wales on the 15th of December 1915.
+She was wrecked whilst carrying timber to Sydney from Moruya Heads and was lost approximately 500 yd off the Drum and Drumsticks, Jervis Bay, New South Wales on 15 December 1915.

 Some 5 miles North of Jervis Bay lighthouse the Wandra took on water in heavy seas.
 They made for the Drum and Drumsticks and dropped anchor but sank straight away.
 The crew got off safely and made their way to the lighthouse for the night.